Regulators stipulate strict limits of COD for water to be discharged to sewers or the environment.

 Primary and secondary treatment remove around 75-85% of the COD, but the hard-to-treat COD remains.
-Typically, the COD concentrations are from <120 ppm in the EU to <50 ppm in China so in order to meet a regulators standard for discharge, additional treatment is often required.
+Typically, legislation for COD discharge is from below 120ppm in the EU to below 50ppm in China so in order to meet regulatory standards, additional treatment is often required.

 Chemical Oxygen Demand (COD) is used as a measure of organic pollutants in water and is expressed in milligrams per litre (mg/L) or parts per million (ppm).

 Arvia’s on site ODC™ system provides a successful treatment solution for reducing COD for numerous industries worldwide.
 It can be retrofitted into an existing treatment train to remove the remaining hard-to-treat COD or as a standalone treatment, dependant on removal requirements.
-The system uses a minimal 18kwh/kg COD power due to the targeted nature of the treatment process.
+The system uses between 10 to 20 kWh/kg* COD power due to the targeted nature of the treatment process.

 ODC™ treated wastewater can also be safely reclaimed and reused for other purposes within the business, saving money and addressing high water demands in times of shrinking supplies.